s3n0/e2scripts/README.md

-## Simple scripts for Enigma 2, focused on OpenATV.
+## Simple scripts for Enigma 2, focused on OpenATV and OpenPLi.

 + **LGTV-RS232 directory**
    > - switching on and off the LG TV via RS-232 interface